-The Harbor and Outfall Monitoring (HOM) Project water column surveys have been conducted since 1992 and are scheduled to continue at least through 2010.
-The water column QAPP (Libby et al. 2010) describes activities specific to the water column surveys of Massachusetts Bay and Cape Cod Bay conducted several times per year.
+The Harbor and Outfall Monitoring (HOM) Project water column surveys have been conducted since 1992 and are scheduled to continue at least through 2013.
+Revisions to the sampling scheme were made in 2004 and 2011.
+The water column QAPP (Libby et al. 2011) describes activities specific to the water column surveys of Massachusetts Bay and Cape Cod Bay conducted several times per year.

-The nutrient and chlorophyll analyses are intended to describe the water quality by measuring concentrations of dissolved inorganic nutrients (nitrate, nitrite, ammonium, phosphate, and silicate), total dissolved organic nitrogen and phosphorous, dissolved organic carbon, particulate carbon and nitrogen, particulate phosphorous, biogenic silica, chlorophyll a and phaeophytin, and total suspended solids (TSS).
+The nutrient and chlorophyll analyses are intended to describe the water quality by measuring concentrations of dissolved inorganic nutrients (nitrate, nitrite, ammonium, phosphate, and silicate), total dissolved organic nitrogen and phosphorous, particulate carbon and nitrogen, particulate phosphorous, chlorophyll a and phaeophytin.
 Chlorophyll measurements are used to calibrate in situ probes.